HacKanCuBa/blake2signer/docs/details.md

 * `openssl rand -hex 64 | tr -d '\n'`

 The encoding doesn't matter, the secret value is used as-is, and derived to obtain the key.

+### Secret rotation

+!!! info "New in v2.3.0"
+    The `secret` parameter can be bytes, string or any sequence of them (list, tuple, etc.).

+Since v2.3.0, `secret` can also be a sequence of secrets instead of a single one to support _secret rotation_, considering them ordered from oldest to newest, so that signatures are made with the newest secret but verifications are done using all of them.
+Every secret must comply with the restrictions enforced as a single secret does.

+An external system can maintain the list of secrets, periodically removing old ones.
+This provides an additional protection against secret leakage or potential bruteforce, and is always a recommended practice.
+This is, of course, out of the scope for this project, but it does fully support this mechanism.

+When a new secret is added to the list, all new signatures will be done with it, whereas signature verifications will consider every possible secret from the list.
+After a certain amount of time, the system can assume that every active user has received a new signature, thus being able to remove an old secret from the list without disturbing users nor interfering with other parts of the system.

+Do note that this has certain performance impact if many secrets are in said list, and a verification process is presented with a very old secret (say, the oldest one): the signer will go secret by secret, from newest to oldest, to verify this signature thus costing as much as making N signatures, where N is the number of secrets.

+You should consider this to define the amount of times you rotate the secret and how long should they last.
+In example, rotating the secret daily and maintaining a monthly list can have a deep negative performance impact, whereas rotating weekly or monthly and keeping four or less would not have a very noticeable impact, and the security benefits of this practice would prevail over the potential performance issue.

+!!! tip
+    The secret rotation mechanism is compatible with [ItsDangerous](https://itsdangerous.palletsprojects.com/en/2.0.x/concepts/#key-rotation)' one.

 ### Changing the secret size limit